grexor/pybio/README.md

 #### Downloading Ensembl genomes

-In the folder `pybio/genomes`, there are `.sh scripts` you can use to automatically download and pre-process Ensembl genomes.
-For example, to download and prepare the hg38 Ensembl v98, simply run:
+Downloading Ensembl genome assemblies and annotation is easy.
+Simply run these commands on the command line:

 ```
-cd pybio/genomes
-./hg38.download.ensembl98.sh
+pybio ensembl homo_sapiens      # downloads the latest version of Ensembl homo_sapiens assembly and annotation
+pybio ensembl homo_sapiens 109  # downloads a specific version of Ensembl homo_sapiens assembly and annotation
 ```

-This will download the FASTA sequence, GTF and TAB annotation (via Biomart) of the genome, and create several folders:
+This will download the FASTA sequence, GTF if you have STAR and salmon installed, will also build an index of the genome for both.

+Data will be stored in the folder specified in the file `pybio.config`.
+The genomes folder structure is as follows:

 ```
-hg38.assembly.ensembl98           # FASTA files of the genome, each chromosome in a separate file
+homo_sapiens.assembly.ensembl109             # FASTA files of the genome, each chromosome in a separate file
-hg38.annotation.ensembl98         # Annotation in GTF and TAB format
+homo_sapiens.annotation.ensembl109           # Annotation in GTF and TAB format
-hg38.assembly.ensembl98.star      # STAR index, GTF annotation aware
+homo_sapiens.assembly.ensembl109.star        # STAR index, GTF annotation aware
-hg38.transcripts.ensembl98        # transcriptome, this is the Ensembl "cDNA" file in FASTA format
+homo_sapiens.transcripts.ensembl109          # transcriptome, this is the Ensembl "cDNA" file in FASTA format
-hg38.transcripts.ensembl98.salmon # Salmon index of the transcriptome
+homo_sapiens.transcripts.ensembl109.salmon   # Salmon index of the transcriptome
 ```

-#### Retrieving genomic sequence
+#### Retrieving genomic sequences

 To retrieve stretches of genomic sequence, we use the seq(genome, chr, strand, position, upstream, downstream) method: